Clinical Work

 When the issue is no longer only performance.

-When anxiety, mood, burnout, identity conflict, grief, shame, or relational patterns are shaping the work.
+When anxiety, mood, burnout, identity conflict, grief, shame, or relationships are shaping the work.

 When responsibility, visibility, or isolation has started to carry emotional weight.